-Executive Directors who are employees of ULPS and independent non-executive Directors are remunerated by ULPS; the cost for which is recharged to the Company and included within administrative expenses (Note 9).
+Executive Directors who are employees and independent Non-executive Directors are remunerated by ULPS; the cost for which is recharged to the Company and included within administrative expenses (Note 9).

-No incremental emoluments were paid to any Group Non-executive Directors in respect of services to the Company (2021: nil).
+No incremental emoluments were paid to any Group Non-executive Directors in respect of services to the Company (2022: nil).

 The Company provides one Director with a cash-settled long-term bonus plan.
-Amounts payable under the plan are dependent on an increase in Solvency II Economic Value over a five year period from 1 April 2018 to 31 March 2023 or earlier event as defined under the plan.
-The fair value of the plan was £1.8m (2021: £1.7m).
+Amounts payable under the plan are dependent on an increase in Solvency II Economic Value over a five year period from 1 April 2023 to 31 March 2028, or earlier event as defined under the Plan.
+The fair value of the plan was £0.2m at 31 December 2023.
+A similar arrangement covering the period 1 April 2018 to 31 March 2023 vested in the year and £1.9m was paid out in June 2023.